letizia-sorrentino/genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Include articles.
 - Do not provide prepositions in the table as the students need to figure out.

 Provide the sentence structure.
 Break down the sentence in two sentences to make the task easier.
-The sentence structure should reflect the structure of the Italian phrase not the English one
+The sentence structure should reflect the structure of the Italian phrase not the English one.
+The sentence structure should be clear, i.e. [Subject] + [Verb] + [Prepositional phrase]

 Student Input: The cat is on the table, did you forget to close the door?"